 An updated TELSEM based on a larger number of MW sensors and newer ancillary data is currently starting to be produced by TELSEM developers, and its first emissivity calculations are used for the Phase-2 MW LST retrievals.
 The methodology is similar to the previous TELSEM [RD-45], but it updates the calculation by using ancillary data from a more recent atmospheric reanalysis (ERA5), and by extracting emissivity information not only from the SSM/I observations previously used, but also from the newer SSMI, AMSR-E and AMSR2 instruments.
 Initial calculations consist on deriving the emissivity at the instrument swath locations, followed by time and spatial integrations to produce the emissivity climatology at the desired spatial and time resolutions.
-For the Phase-2 MW LST retrievals, to have a more accurate first guess emissivity, the climatology is calculated per instrument, using all the available observations, so no interpolations in angle or frequency are required to match the different frequency and incident angles of the four instruments.
+For the Phase-2 MW LST retrievals, to have a more accurate first guess emissivity, the climatology is calculated per family of instruments, i.e., one for SSM/I and SSMIS, and a second one for AMSR-E and AMSR2, to have emissivities more related to the angle and frequency of each family of instruments.
+In principle, the emissivities should be independent from the time of the day.
+But as the emissivities are calculated using the skin temperature, emissivity differences between the ascending and descending overpasses can be observed in regions with large microwave penetration, where the emitting temperature differs more from the skin temperature.
+For the original TELSEM, the available SSM/I emissivities where an average of the early morning and late afternoon overpass.
+With the updated database, both emissivities are available, and it is then more appropriate to use these effective emissivities separated for overpass, as they result in a more coherent mapping between the MW radiances and the intended retrieval of skin temperature.
+This is probably more relevant for AMSR-E and AMSR2, where the mid-night and mid-day differences in arid regions are more noticeable due to larger differences between the sub-surface and skin temperature as these moments of the day.
+Due to the daily cycles or freezing and melting, differences are also observed over snow regions at particular times of the year.